Rasperised/Interactive-Geriatric-Games/unity/FlappyBird/README.md

 ### Notes
 - For demonstration purposes, the M5StickC input method is primarily used.
 - Camera-based input requires adequate lighting and minimal background interference for reliable tracking.
-- Keyboard input is provided primarily for testing and fallback purposes.
+- Mouse input is provided primarily for testing and fallback purposes.
 - The `Library` folder is excluded from version control and will be regenerated automatically by Unity on first launch.